Myx: VJs and hosts

 Myx has produced some of the most popular VJs in the country, including Lourd de Veyra, Luis Manzano, Geoff Eigenmann, Heart Evangelista, Nikki Gil, Bernard Palanca, and Iya Villania.
 Since 2007, Myx has produced the annual Myx VJ Search with the aim of searching the country's best VJs; the finalists will be given the chance to be a VJ on Myx.
 Myx currently has six VJs—Kring Prologo, Jarren Garcia, Robbie Jaworski, Ameera Almamari, Ella Regudo and Ozzie Llige; the channel previously had more, but after losing the broadcast franchise, the other VJs were laid off as part of corporate retrenchment at ABS-CBN.

 Programming

 Myx programming consists primarily of themed blocks of music videos and music chart shows, as well as concerts, events, and live performances.
-In addition, the station airs several additional programs, among them the talk show I Feel U, hosted by Toni Gonzaga, and the talk show We Rise Together, featuring artists from the ABS-CBN-owned Rise Artists Studio.
-It airs on MYX every Wednesday, Thursday and Friday, 7:00am and 8:00pm.

 Since 2022, Myx both International and Philippines feed refreshed its programming by removing the theme blocks of music videos and added more lifestyle and general entertainment shows in order to expand its selection towards the global audience (except for chart shows only available to Philippine feed).

 Both Philippine and International feed of Myx Global airs only two music programs daily, Myx Press Play and The OPM Hour.

 From August 18, 2025, Myx Daily Top 10 stopped airing as a TV show and it will continue as a segment of Myx Now, but the chart show results is only available on the Myx Global website.